thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/advanced-features/how-to-dynamic-discovery.md

 The profile also has several optional properties to manipulate the SMP retrieval:

-- **ServiceProviderSubDomain**: is used to append to the DNS NAPTR lookup to retreive the SMP REST binding
+- **ServiceProviderSubDomain**: optionally specify a subdomain when performing the SMP server lookup
-- **DocumentIdentifier**: is used to append to the retrieved SMP REST binding to retrieve the actual SMP
+- **DocumentIdentifier**: used to retrieve the correct SMP information when calling the SMP service
-- **DocumentScheme**: is used to append to the retrieved SMP REST binding to retrieve the actual SMP
+- **DocumentScheme**: used to retrieve the correct SMP information when calling the SMP service

+> Note that when the either the `DocumentIdentifier` or `DocumentScheme` is missing from the configured properties, the profile will make an extra call to retrieve them.

 All properties can be configured in the _Sending Processing Mode_: